 However, this isn’t solely for the sake of being sensitive.
 As Dr. Kenneth Pargament said in an interview with the American Psychological Association, many healing actions — such as forgiveness, meditation, and kindness — “have deep roots in Eastern and Western religious traditions and philosophies.”
 A good therapist should know this and be able to incorporate your traditions and background with your treatment.

 Trying different treatments isn’t a red flag, but a therapist shouldn’t use them without your consent.
 There are many types of therapy, such as cognitive behavioral therapy (CBT), humanistic therapy, psychodynamic therapy, and mindfulness-based cognitive therapy (MBCT).
+These approaches are supported by evidence.

 Not everyone’s mental health condition is the same, and therapists work with many different techniques, backgrounds, and diagnoses.
 But if a therapist shows signs of overwhelm, it may mean that they are not present.
 Some body language cues showing this might include hands on their forehead, a blank expression, or not making eye contact.
 Their dialogue can also be a giveaway — being negative, having a cold tone of voice, or talking too fast or slow.
 This can be incredibly uncomfortable for you and make you feel like nobody can help you or you’re not worth a therapist’s time.